Seaford Rise - Moana

 Educational outcomes in Seaford Rise - Moana fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.1%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 42.7% of residents aged 15+ holding them - advanced diplomas at 11.1% and certificates at 31.6%.
+Vocational credentials are prevalent, with 42.7% of residents aged 15+ holding such qualifications - advanced diplomas at 11.1% and certificates at 31.6%.

 Educational participation is high, with 28.4% of residents currently enrolled in formal education.
 This includes 11.2% in primary, 8.2% in secondary, and 3.9% in tertiary education.
-Seaford Rise Primary School serves the area with an enrollment of 395 students.
-It demonstrates typical Australian school conditions (ICSEA: 982) with balanced educational opportunities.
+Seaford Rise Primary School serves the area, with an enrollment of 395 students as of a recent count.
 The school focuses exclusively on primary education, with secondary options available nearby.
-Local school capacity is limited at 3.5 places per 100 residents compared to the regional average of 13.6, leading many families to travel for schooling.
+Local school capacity is limited (3.5 places per 100 residents vs 13.6 regionally), leading many families to travel for schooling.

 Frequently Asked Questions - Education